What is Niche?

 - Colleges that had all of the required factors and 100 or more full-time undergraduate students were deemed eligible for both a grade and a numerical ranking.

 - The numerical ranking was created by ordering each college (when qualified) based on the final z-score discussed in step 5.

 - Grades were determined for each college (when qualified) by taking the ordered z-scores (which generally follow a normal distribution) and then assigning grades according to the process below.

-Grades are assigned based on how each college performs compared to all other colleges included in the ranking by using the following distribution of grades and z-scores.
+Grades are assigned based on how each school performs compared to all other schools included in the ranking by using the following distribution of grades and z-scores.
 While most rankings generally follow this normal distribution, there are slight variances across each ranking, so the actual counts and distribution may vary.

 |Grade||Final Z-Score||Frequency||Cumulative Frequency|